vonnieda/dimple_db/README.md

 ## Project Status

 DimpleDb is currently being developed and is not ready for use.
-Please leave a star and check back soon!
+Please follow and leave a star to be notified of new releases.

 ## Sync Engine